am-palmer/FilmFocus/README.md

 Issues / Upcoming Features
 ------------
-The API adapter relies on ASyncTask, which has since been depreciated; it should be replaced with [Coroutines](https://kotlinlang.org/docs/reference/coroutines-overview.html).\
-The user's Watchlist and History are stored locally in Room, meaning they are locally stored on the device.
+The user's Watchlist and History are stored locally in Room, meaning they are stored solely on the device.
 While this does not use much space, it means that the data could be lost if the device is reset, damaged, or itself lost.
-A more robust system would rely on or extend the storage with a cloud solution.
+A more robust system would rely on or extend the storage with a cloud solution, such as Firebase
+A more secure setup could be implemented which does not store the API key in plaintext within XML.